cfchou/serverless-python-individually/README.md

 The plugin works by replacing the **real handlers**(e.g. `hello/handler.hello`) with a wrapper generated on the fly(e.g. `hello/wrap.handler`).
 The real handlers are instead set in **custom.pyIndividually** section.

-So the minimum modification would be:
+So a simple configuration would be:

 ```
 package: